 Looking for signs your daughter is about to start her period?

-For parents with daughters, we can probably all agree that menarche, or the signs your daughter is about to start her period, is a time of stress and anxiety.
+As a dad with 3 daughters, I can attest that menarche, or the signs your daughter is about to start her period, is a time of stress and anxiety.
 It’s was also quite scary for my 2 oldest daughters right before they started their periods.